 Having the passion to be a translator

 As with any job, if you lack a real desire to work in a particular industry, you will never be truly satisfied.
 The translation industry is an already hard business to break into.
 A translator should be passionate about their job as this shows in the delivery of a project.
-Translators spend years gaining the best qualifications, however working as one requires even more dedication and passion.
+Professional linguists spend years gaining the best qualifications, however working as one requires even more dedication and passion.

 There will be days when a translator has deadlines looming and with plenty of work that still needs completing.
 Although this isn’t the ideal situation, being passionate about your role will help you make it before any approaching deadline.
+Working as a professional London translator, I’ve been there a number of times.

 A successful translator will build a brand to highlight their specialisms.
 Being in control of this allows you to publicise your specialisations and target the type of client that fits your skills and services.
 Translators typically do this on their websites, or on boards such as Proz.